-Stelvio Pass (Passo dello Stelvio, Stilfser Joch) in Italy is one of the most famous driving roads in Europe, and the world.
+Stelvio Pass (Passo dello Stelvio, Stilfser Joch) in Italy is one of the most famous driving roads in Europe - and the world.
 It is the highest paved road in the Eastern Alps with an elevation of 2,757m above sea level, and the second highest paved road in the whole Alps.
-With around 60 hairpins in total it is a road that ended up on many road trip enthusiasts bucket lists after they saw the iconic Top Gear episode where they searched for a driving heaven, and Jeremy Clarkson praised Davos to Stelvio as “the greatest driving road in the world".
+With around 60 hairpins in total it is a road that ended up on many road trip enthusiasts bucket lists after they saw the iconic Top Gear episode 'In search of driving heaven', with Jeremy Clarkson concluding that Stelvio Pass was "the greatest driving road in the world".

-Those who have driven it often want to return, and those who haven't yet experienced this legendary place should definitely add it to their to-drive list.
-With Colcorsa you can experience this fantastic road on our Swiss Alps & Stelvio driving tour, which takes you on a four day road trip from Switzerland to Italy in your choice of sports car or supercar, or the Italian Lakes & the Alps driving tour, where you depart from Milan and drive to the Italian Alps and lakes.
+Those who have experienced the majestic Stelvio Pass once often hope to return, and those who haven't yet experienced this legendary place should definitely add it to their to-drive list.
+With Colcorsa you can experience this fantastic road on our Swiss Alps & Stelvio driving tour, which takes you on a four day road trip from Switzerland to Italy in your choice of sports car or supercar, or the Italian Lakes & the Alps driving tour, where you depart from Milan and explore the Italian Alps and lakes.
 If you'd just like a quick blast over the road - to be able to say you've conquered it once in a truly exciting machine - we recommend our 1-day supercar experience from St. Moritz.